-At present I have three major works in progress.
+At present I have two major works in progress.
 I am seeking a literary agent to represent me on these.

 I also address the question why sport is so under-represented in fiction in Ireland – of all countries, with our love of story and our obsession with sport.

 The title of the book comes from this incredible quote by Joyce Carol Oates on boxing:

 The text [in boxing] is improvised in action; the language a dialogue between the boxers of the most refined sort (one might say as much neurological as psychological: a dialogue of split-second reflexes) in a joint response to the mysterious will of the audience which is always that the fight will be a worthy one … something profound is happening, and it is happening in a place beyond words.